Sessions

 });

-// Session resumed
+// Session restored from token

-console.log('Resumed session with', session.messageCount, 'messages');
+console.log('Restored session with', messages?.length, 'messages');

 });